 Training Programs for Acquisition of Required Skills

 Training the managers who rates their employees is another necessary step in preparing for implementing performance management system.
-Providing the required training not only provides the required skills and tools to do a good job implementing the performance management system, but also helps increase the satisfaction with it.
+Providing the required training and development plan not only provides the required skills and tools to do a good job implementing the performance management process, but also helps increase the satisfaction with it.

 Areas that can be included in Training Programs can include: